 - If you decide to scoop them into clusters, I've found that using a scooper like this one works really well to get uniform clusters.
 If you don't have a scooper, spoons work well, too.

-In a household with more responsible adults than me, they should last weeks.
+In another house, they should last weeks.
 If you want to keep them even longer, you could freeze them.
 However, you might get some condensation on the outside when you thaw them out.

 Dark Chocolate Covered Almond Clusters